 At first glance there is a real industrial look to Automata – concrete floor, dark steel.
 But it’s balanced by beautiful pendant lights.
-There is a chandelier (by London designers The Rag and Bone Man) that looks almost robotic – referencing old engines and airplane parts.
+There's a chandelier (by London designers The Rag and Bone Man) that looks almost robotic – referencing old engines and airplane parts.

-Spending three years at Momofuku Seibo has, of course, molded chef Clayton Wells’ style, but don’t expect to find many similarities.
+Spending three years at Momofuku Seibo has, of course, moulded chef Clayton Wells’ style, but don’t expect to find many similarities.
 For this project, Wells wants the room to be fun and rowdy.

 Dishes often come structured in layers – a tulip of witlof reveals tender partridge with burnt apple and capers.
 There’s surprising flavour pairings, such as pumpkin seed, tangelo and sea buckthorn (a type of shrub).
 As soon as you taste it, you wonder why it hasn’t been done before.